-2. Identify specific and general call-ups.

-CONDITION: You will use the information provided in this subcourse.

-STANDARD: To demonstrate competency in this task, you must achieve a minimum of 70 publications:

-REFERENCES: The material contained in this lesson was derived from the following
+- 2. Identify specific and general call-ups. - CONDITION: You will use the information provided in this subcourse. - STANDARD: To demonstrate competency in this task, you must achieve a minimum of 70 percent on the subcourse examination. - REFERENCES: The material contained in this lesson was derived from the following publications:

-NSA Subcourse TA 103(U)

-FM 34-88(U) INTRODUCTION
+NSA Subcourse TA 103(U) FM 34-88(U) INTRODUCTION